 As he got older there were signs of the depression, signs that got worse as he began to use drugs.
 By the time he first was hospitalized for depression and addiction, we could no longer pretend his pain was not real.

 I really wanted him to get well.
 I am a recovering alcoholic myself who suffered horrible bouts of depression in adolescence and early adulthood.
-Dylan came to live with us in 2012 after he had overdosed and cut himself.
+Dylan came to live with us in 2012 after he had twice attemtped suicide.
 For a couple weeks, there were good times again: Dylan was clean of drugs, Dylan was taking his antidepressant, Dylan was coming to dinner and talking and being with us.
 But the turn downward, the spiral came and he withdrew again.
-I will be forever blessed with those few weeks of time we had and forever second guessing, “was there something else I could have done?”
+I will be forever blessed with those few weeks of time we had and forever second guessing, “Was there something else I could have done?”

 But our house was no miracle, no cure.
 There was not enough love to conquer his depression.
 After yet another overdose, he went to a center that treated depression.

 And there is hope again.
 As long as he was alive, no matter how ugly the attempts, no matter how deep his depression, we all kept hoping.
 I saw so much of myself in Dylan.
 I wanted to protect him and hold him the way we did when he was an infant, to keep him safe.

 But his need to escape his pain seemed to grow, not diminish.